prince-chrismc/Simple-Socket/docs/docs/Generics.md

 SocketInvalidPointer      | Pointer type supplied as argument is invalid.
 SocketInvalidOperation    | An invalid argument was provide for the requested action.
 SocketAlreadyConnected    | A requested action was not possible because of socket state.
-SocketEunknown            | Unknown error please report to prince.chrismc@gmail.com
+SocketRoutingError        | OS could not resolve route for requested operation SocketEunknown            | Unknown error please report to prince.chrismc@gmail.com